Leica (screw mount / Barnack)

 Leica takes off

 Closely following the introduction of the Leica I (model C), the 1932 Leica II (model D) added a rangefinder.
-This established the essential Leica capability set and look.
-Subsequent models differ in details which are not too significant for my type of work.
+This established the essential screw mount Leica paradigm and it was at about this time (1931-32) that Cartier-Bresson purchased his first Leica (source: Fondation Henri Cartier-Bresson, Paris).

 1933 was the start of Leica III production.
 It added slow speeds selected using a dial on the front of the camera.
-The later Leica II models were essentially Leica IIIs with the slow speed dial deleted and a patch in its place (the camera at the top of this page is an example).
-The Leica III models have all the capabilities I need and the Leica II models do 95 percent of it.
+The later Leica II models were essentially Leica IIIs with the slow speed dial deleted and a cover patch in its place.

 Leica IIIf with 5cm f/2 Summitar